M.Ed. Course Descriptions

 MSED 7639 MED Seminar in Middle Grades and Secondary Education

 This course is a seminar for the MEd in Middle Grades Education and Secondary Education programs.
 Emphasis is placed on a study of the historical and contemporary research, instruction, and recommended practices for effective middle and secondary schools.
 Current trends and issues in middle grades and secondary education will be examined.
 A classroom action research project is included.
-A minimum grade of “C” in EDUR 7130 and MSED 8333 or MSED 8331, and an advanced pedagogy course in one’s certified concentration area with a minimum grade of “C”; MED in Middle Grades candidates must have completed MGED 8131 and MGED 8132 with a minimum grade of “C”; no courses are concurrent.
+Prerequisites: A minimum grade of “C” in EDUR 7130 and MSED 8333 or MSED 8331, and an advanced pedagogy course in one’s certified concentration area with a minimum grade of “C”; MED in Middle Grades candidates must have completed MGED 8131 and MGED 8132 with a minimum grade of “C”; no courses are concurrent.

 MSED 8231 Trends in Middle and Secondary Science